 Kiwi – A person from New Zealand

 Coffee: In New Zealand a “French press” is called a “plunger.”
 So if someone asks you if you want to drink from a plunger, don’t panic.
 Also, there are no “iced quad Grande nonfat five-pump hazelnut vanilla two splenda white mochas” here (unless you go to Starbucks).
-There are lattes, flat whites and really intense espresso.
+There are lattes, flat whites, long blacks, and really intense espresso.
 Learning the terminology is the key to success.

 New Zealand has a voltage system of 230 V, as opposed to a country like the USA, whose voltage is 110 V. Because of this, many appliances from other countries overheat when they are plugged into a NZ outlet.
 Please come prepared with a dual voltage converter or a New Zealand adapter (you can purchase them here as well as your home country).